9 Reasons Why People Quit Running And How Not To

 2. Not losing ANY weight even though you run

 Many start running in order to lose that stubborn lump of belly fat.
 I was one of them.
 We gain weight over a period of time when we are eating more and exercising less, if exercising at all.
-We all know that cardio exercises can help us get in a better shape and, ultimately, lose weight.
+We all know that cardio exercises like running can help us get in a better shape and, ultimately, lose weight.

 Except, nobody says it is not going to be easy.